-The Government's focus on prosecuting the people smugglers is by far the most popular policy solution to illegal channel crossings among the public than other alternatives.
+The government's focus on prosecuting the people smugglers is by far the most popular solution that the public back in responding to channel crossings.

-However, unless it succeeds in stopping the boats, it's unlikely that the public will support a policy that begins and ends with 'smashing the gangs'.
+However, unless the boats stop, it's unlikely that the public will support a policy that begins and ends with 'smashing the gangs'.

-Labour needs to show that they are being constructive (working with the French and arranging returns deals with other countries) while also being tough on those who break the rules and cross illegally.
+Labour needs to show that they are being constructive (working with the French and arranging returns deals with other countries) while also tough on those who break the rules and cross illegally.